getsentry/rfcs/text/0087-graphql-errors.md

 }
 ```

-A Request example with an error:
+A Request example with an error (query language only):

 ```
 query {